Skip to main content

 None of these failures announce themselves.
 A quota that was fine at launch gets consumed by a feature nobody flagged as a heavy caller, and the first sign is a stream of throttled requests in production.
 A model that was available in a region during the proof of concept gets deprecated there, and the team finds out from a support ticket instead of a planning doc.
 An SDK that worked against one model version starts rejecting a field against the next one, the way the Vercel AI SDK issue shows happening right now with Claude Opus on Bedrock's Messages API.
 A retention policy that applied cleanly to one model doesn't carry over to the one that replaced it, and legal finds out during an audit instead of a design review.
 Each of these is a one-line fix if someone's watching the right row.
 Each one becomes an incident if the only place the fact ever lived was a slide from the model bake-off.

 The Model Profiler is a real improvement on the status quo it replaces: pricing PDFs, regional footnotes, and whichever engineer happened to remember the quota conversation from last quarter.
 Anyone routing production traffic across more than one Bedrock model should run it.
 But a catalog answers "what's true right now if you ask."
 It doesn't answer "who noticed when it stopped being true," and that second question is the one that actually protects a production workload.
 That's the same gap we've written about from the runtime side: an effort policy governs how hard a model is allowed to try once it's chosen, and an inference lane governs how a chosen model actually gets deployed.
 A model facts register sits underneath both of those.
 It's the layer that keeps the choice itself honest after the meeting where it got made.
+The receipts, ledgers, and source records shelf places that register beside the other evidence records a workload may need as it moves toward production.

 Pick one production workload this week, the one closest to a quota ceiling or a deprecation notice you've been meaning to check.
 Write the twelve lines.
 Name an owner.
 Put a date on it.
 That's a smaller commitment than it sounds like, and it's considerably cheaper than finding out in production that a fact from the bake-off stopped being true in March.